 Back-to-school season is one of those times of year when we swear we’re going to get it together.
 We’re going to be so organized and productive, and everything in our life is just going to fall into place, right? 😉 Unfortunately, by a few weeks in, all of our good intentions seem to fall by the wayside, and we end up slipping back into old habits.
 I would always fall into this cycle, too, but then a few years ago I discovered a productivity technique that has been a total game changer for me.

 I’ve talked about this technique on the blog before, but I think it’s helpful to bring it up again at this time of year because maybe, just maybe, it will be the thing that will help you be productive all year long, not just at the beginning of the school year.
-Have you guessed what it is?

 It’s time blocking.

 Time blocking is when you take your to-do list and assign tasks to a specific time of the day.
 You literally plan out your whole day hour by hour.
 When I first heard about this technique, I thought it would be too strict and limiting– planning out every second of my day?!
 That sounded a little extreme.
 What I found, though, was exactly the opposite; it was actually kind of freeing.

 You see, I love organization, but I naturally tend to be kind of scatterbrained.
 I will be working on one project and remember something I have to do, so I leave in the middle of project #1 and try to complete project #2.
 Inevitably, I remember something else I need to do, so while projects #1 and #2 are sitting there halfway finished, I start project #3.
 By the end of the day I have a bunch of half finished projects and don’t really feel like I’ve accomplished anything.

 Can any of you other creatives out there relate? 😉